 The IRS began accepting tax returns on Jan 21, 2020.
 However, there have been some delays sending some tax refunds to taxpayers, even to those who filed their tax returns early.
-There are several underlying factors, including the massive overhaul of the tax system that was enacted for the 2018 tax year, as well as the government shutdown, which lingered well into the beginning of 2019.

 That said, the IRS still stands by their message that most tax refunds are issued within 21 days.
 This tax refund table can give you a rough idea of when you may be able to expect your tax refund.

 Tax Refund Delays